Sitaram Yechury

-Sitaram Yechury (12 August 1952 – 12 September 2024) was an Indian Marxist politician and the General Secretary of the Communist Party of India (Marxist), who was a member of the Politburo of the CPI(M) from 1992 until his death in September 2024.
+Sitaram Yechury (12 August 1952 – 12 September 2024) was an Indian Marxist politician, theorist and statesman who was the General Secretary of the Communist Party of India (Marxist).
+He was also a member of the Politburo of the CPI(M) from 1992 until his death in September 2024.
 Previously, he was a Member of Parliament, Rajya Sabha, West Bengal, from 2005 to 2017.

 He was married to Seema Chishti, founding editor of news publication The Wire.

 Early life

 Yechury was born on 12 August 1952 into a Telugu Brahmin family in Madras.
 His father Sarveswara Somayajula Yechury and mother Kalpakam Yechury were natives of Kakinada, Andhra Pradesh.
 His father was an engineer in the Andhra Pradesh State Road Transport Corporation.
 His mother was a government officer and lived in Kakinada till her death in 2021.

 Yechury grew up in Hyderabad, and studied at the All Saints High School, Hyderabad, till his tenth standard.
 The Telangana agitation of 1969 brought him to Delhi.
 He joined Presidents Estate School, New Delhi, and achieved the All-India first rank in the Central Board of Secondary Education Higher Secondary Examination.
 Subsequently, he studied B.A.
 (Hons.) in Economics at St. Stephen's College, Delhi, and M.A. in Economics, from Jawaharlal Nehru University (JNU), achieving first class in both.
 He joined the JNU for a Ph.D. in Economics, which was aborted with his arrest during The Emergency.